UWARG/docs/docs/bootcamp/electrical.md

 8. If needed, create a footprint for the part.
 Most likely you will be able to find the footprint in KiCad's large library of footprints, but if you do have to create one make sure to save it to the WARG-KiCad repo.
 Map the footprint to the part you added in step 7.

-9. Export the netlist and import it into the pcb editor.
+9. Export the netlist and import it into the PCB editor.
 Feel free to change the board outline to fit the bigger part, as we don't expect you to re-route the whole board to fit the component.

 10. Add tracks to connect the components together.
 Look at the datasheet for a recommended layout pattern.
 Ensure that your traces are thick enough to handle the current that will be flowing through it.
 Also, make sure to update the copper pours to fit the new component and board outline.